Exploring Cuba through Trips, Videos, Exhibitions and a Book

-Artist and photographer Cathryn Griffith has worked tirelessly to document the history, preservation, and present uses of Havana’s most important buildings and urban spaces.
+Cathryn has worked tirelessly to document the history, preservation and present uses of Havana’s most important buildings and urban spaces.
 You can learn more from her book, videos and guided tours of the island.